Pia Wurtzbach: Post Miss Universe

 She costarred with Vice Ganda and Daniel Padilla in a film under production of Star Cinema.
 The project served as her acting comeback after six years and her first film in more than a decade.
 The film entitled Gandarrapido: The Revenger Squad served as one of the eight official film entries in the 2017 Metro Manila Film Festival.

 Wurtzbach served as a judge during the final coronation night of Miss Universe 2017.

 She starred in another Star Cinema movie entitled My Perfect You alongside Gerald Anderson.

 Wurtzbach co-hosted Binibining Pilipinas 2018 with Nicole Cordoves and Richard Gutierrez.
+She was featured as the 2019 calendar girl for the liquor brand Ginebra.
+This was her first swimsuit photoshoot since competing in the Miss Universe pageant.

 In 2019, Wurtzbach participated in the 2019 Southeast Asian Games opening ceremony.

-On January 6, 2020, Wurtzbach had her own trending OPM song named after her, sung by BLYMNDT ft.
-Angelo and BRYC, which was a month after Catriona Gray's own trending song was released.
-The latter's song was actually sung by Matthaios.
+On April 29, 2024, she was received the Global Fashion Influencer of the Year award at the 2024 EMIGALA Fashion & Beauty Awards in Dubai.

+Wurtzbach attended the 2024 Paris Fashion Week where she walked at the L'Oreal's Le Défilé "Walk Your Worth" show alongside Kendall Jenner, Cara Delevingne, Eva Longoria, Viola Davis, Camilla Cabello, Jane Fonda, and Simone Ashley, becoming the first Filipina celebrity to model in a runway show by a beauty brand at Paris Fashion Week.

 Personal life

-Although a practicing Roman Catholic, Wurtzbach openly supports views contrary to the teachings of the Catholic Church, particularly the distribution of birth control via full implementation of the Philippines' Reproductive Health Law and the recognition of LGBT rights in the Philippines.
-On December 13, 2016, she received a personal rosary from Pope Francis.
+Wurtzbach is a practicing Roman Catholic, and openly supports views contrary to the teachings of the Catholic Church, particularly the distribution of birth control via full implementation of the Philippines' Reproductive Health Law and the recognition of LGBT rights in the Philippines.

 Wurtzbach is an advocate for gender equality.
-On Instagram she declared her support for the LGBT community in light of the Orlando nightclub shooting in 2016.
+On Instagram, she declared her support for the LGBT community in light of the Orlando nightclub shooting in 2016.
 In 2018, she called on the Philippine Senate to pass the SOGIE Equality Bill.
 In 2017, Wurtzbach was named a UNAIDS Goodwill Ambassador for Asia and the Pacific.

 In 2017, Wurtzbach tweeted that she intended to remain unmarried and childfree.
 However, in June 2020, she confirmed her relationship with Scottish entrepreneur Jeremy Jauncey.
 Two years later, they announced their engagement.
+Her marriage on March 24, 2023, was only announced on May 5.
+The venue of their wedding was held in North Island, Seychelles.